theolemague/SudokuSolver/README.md

 $ cd SudokuSolver
 ```
 ## Run
-If you want to start the interactive command line you can just call play.py :
+To launch the interactive command line, you can simply call `play.py` with your version of Python (my version : Python 3.9.10)
 ```zsh
 $ python3 src/play.py
 Welcome to the soduku player